AsaiYusuke/SushMock/index.md

 # Issues

 - SSH client can't use hmac-sha2-512 algorithm
-  This is a problem of [Apache MINA](https://mina.apache.org/mina-project/index.html) that SushMock is using the SSH connection
+  This is a problem of [Apache MINA](https://mina.apache.org/mina-project/index.html) that SushMock is using for the SSH connection.
+  Your test client have to use hmac-sha2-256 algorithm or less than this.
-- Public key authenticator don't work
+- Public key authenticator doesn't work
+  In my test environment, since all of the test account is set to password authentication, I can't test.

 # License